ravelaso/Virtualization-In-Linux/Writerside/topics/VM-Configuration.md

 lrwxrwxrwx 1 root root  9 Jul 24 19:57 usb-Razer_Razer_Viper_Ultimate_000000000000-mouse -> ../mouse0
 ```

-Im going to use my MonsGeek keyboard and my Razer Viper mouse.
+I'm going to use my MonsGeek keyboard and my Razer Viper mouse.
 For that we need to look at the event name of each one.
 In my case they are:

 ```Bash